seanbreckenridge/ttt/README.md

 Additionally, not all commands are saved in shell history.
 If you have some keybinding to launch a script/application, or force-quit the terminal without exiting, your commands don't get saved in your shell history.

+Since this logs the directory, I can also use it to [jump to directories I visit often](https://github.com/seanbreckenridge/dotfiles/commit/5ce6950123f198425042eb4251ef2bc26bf6d0b7)

 This gives me finer control on what gets logged, so I can do analysis on it later from [`HPI`](https://github.com/seanbreckenridge/HPI#readme).

 ## How?